soeirosantos/remindme/README.md

 - JSF 2.2 for MVC and;
 - Primefaces 4 for visual components.

-To run this example use a WildFly instalation or
+To run this example use a WildFly instalation or do

 	mvn clean wildfly:run